Valley High School (Winchester, Nevada)

-Valley High School (VHS) is a public school located in Las Vegas, Nevada that also offers three widely recognized magnet programs: the International Baccalaureate Diploma Programme and Middle Years Programme, the Academy of Hospitality and Tourism (AOHT), and the MSTEM Program that was introduced in 2016 in Las Vegas, Nevada, U.S.A, which is a part of the Clark County School District.
+Valley High School (VHS) is a comprehensive public high school located in the unincorporated town of Winchester, Nevada established in 1965.
+Part of the Clark County School District, in addition to serving the zoned neighborhoods surrounding the school, Valley also has an International Baccalaureate magnet program.
+Both the IB Diploma Programme and Middle Years Programme are offered.

 History

+The front of Valley High School in 2026.

 Valley High School opened in the fall of 1965.
 The campus was designed by Zick & Sharp, and built by Del E. Webb Corporation.

 On March 19, 1982, psychology and sociology teacher Clarence Piggott was shot to death and two students were wounded by 17-year-old student Patrick Lizotte.
 The shooter was later shot and wounded by police before his arrest.
 Lizotte was sentenced to two consecutive life sentences without the possibility of parole, but was granted parole in September 2016, and released on February 10, 2017, after a Nevada law banning life without parole for juveniles reduced his sentence to 20 years to life.

 The U.S. men's Olympic basketball team held several practices in the gymnasium of Valley High School in June and July 2008 in preparation for the Beijing Olympics.

+Academics

 Academy of Hospitality and Tourism

 Valley High School is also home to the Academy of Hospitality and Tourism (AOHT) program, the oldest in the state.

-International Baccalaureate Program
+International Baccalaureate

 Since September 1, 1979, Valley High School has been an authorized Middle Years Program (MYP) and Diploma Program (DP) International Baccalaureate school.
 Valley High School is #140 on the International Baccalaureate list of schools around the globe.

 Unlike the rest of the school, the International Baccalaureate Program at Valley High School has its own student governing body, named the Valley High School International Baccalaureate Council (VHSIBC or IBC).
 Ever since the authorization of Valley High School International Baccalaureate, the Valley High School International Baccalaureate Council aims to represent the students of the DP and MYP programs at Valley High School and in the greater community, extend the IB curriculum beyond the classroom, encourage and promote the advancement of the International Baccalaureate, cultivate and sponsor social and cultural events at the school, and to foster a positive impact with the community and with the students of the IB programs.

 The IB Council is the responsible governing agency for the welfare of all International Baccalaureate students at Valley High School.
 The council operates on public meetings hosted weekly at the school, and is dictated by parliamentary procedures, CCSD regulations, Nevada Revised Statutes, International Baccalaureate Organization mandated regulations, and the IBC Official Constitution.
 The IB Council 2015-2016 is the first ever council to organize its structure based on its constitution, its democratic elections, and its administrative structure.